Rules of the competition 2023

 - The competition runs in four categories:

-- Participation fee (transfer and conversion fee are borne by the candidate) :
+- Pay the non-refundable registration fee (transfer and conversion fee are borne by the participant) :

 - The jury is composed of internationally acknowledged musicians.

-- The names of the finalists will be proclaimed after the end of performance of all candidates from the same category.
+- The results will be proclaimed after the end of performance of all participants from the same category.
+All participants receive a participation certificate.
 All finalists receive a diploma.

 - All results are likely to be published on the website or social networks.